 The Lichtenburg Road/Boys Biers Drive intersection is planned to be converted to a left-in, left-out (LILO) configuration as per the Access Management Plan (AMP) for Lichtenburg Road (MR213), which is further discussed in Section 4.
 The MR213 AMP also recommended the realignment and signalisation of the Lichtenburg Road/Dulah Omar Street intersection.
 Additionally, the future development of Greenville Garden City will include completing the construction of the Lucullus Road southern extension and the East-West link road connecting to the Darwin Road extension (see Section 3.2.9).
-As a result, the demand at the Lichtenburg Road/Boys Biers Drive and Lichtenburg Road/Dulah Omar Street intersection are therefore recommended until the dualling of Lichtenberg is justified.
+As a result, the demand at the Lichtenburg Road/Boys Biers Drive and Lichtenburg Road/Dulah Omar Street intersections is expected to reduce in the future.
+No upgrades to the Boys Biers intersection are therefore recommended until the dualling of Lichtenberg is justified.